joyapseb/UROmniIsaacGymEnvs/README.md

 Follow the Isaac Sim [documentation](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html) to install the latest Isaac Sim release.

-*Examples in this repository rely on features from the most recent Isaac Sim release.
-Please make sure to update any existing Isaac Sim build to the latest release version, 2023.1.1, to ensure examples work as expected.*
+*Examples in this repository rely on features from IsaacSim 4.0.0 and 4.1.0.
+The latest version 4.2.0 does not longer supports OmniIsaacGymEnvs*

 Once installed, this repository can be used as a python module, `omniisaacgymenvs`, with the python executable provided in Isaac Sim.